 Air bags affect how your Corvette should be serviced.
 There are parts of the air bag system in several places around your vehicle.
 You don't want the system to inflate while someone is working on your vehicle.
-Your Chevrolet dealer and the 1994 Corvette Service Manual have information about servicing your vehicle and the air bag system.
+Your Chevrolet dealer and the 1995 Corvette Service Manual have information about servicing your vehicle and the air bag system.
+To purchase a service manual, see "Service Publications" in the Index.

 The air bag system does not need regular maintenance.

 For up to 2 minutes after the ignition key is turned off and the battery is disconnected, an air bag can still inflate during improper service.
 You can be injured if you are close to an air bag when it inflates.
-Avoid vellow wires, wires wrapped with yellow tape, or yellow connectors.
+Avoid yellow wires, wires wrapped with yellow tape, or yellow connectors.
 They are probably part of the air bag system.
 Be sure to follow proper service procedures, and make sure the person performing work for you is qualified to do so.

-Safety Belt Use during Pregnancy
+Safety Belt Use During Pregnancy